ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 smxUSBD is a robust USB device stack especially designed and developed for embedded systems.
 It is written in C, and can run on any hardware platform.
 While optimized for SMX®, smxUSBD can be ported to another RTOS or operate in a stand-alone environment.

-For easy connectivity to a PC or laptop, smxUSBD includes a mouse function driver, and the following are available separately: audio, mass storage, Remote NDIS (Ethernet over USB), and serial.
-Each is compatible with the corresponding Windows USB driver.
-Thus, a device using smxUSBD does not require a custom Windows driver in order to connect to a PC or laptop.
-All that is needed is to decide on the device connection most appropriate for your device and to use the corresponding API for that device - see below.
+For easy connectivity to a PC or laptop, smxUSBD includes mouse and keyboard function drivers, and the following are available separately: Audio, Device Firmware Upgrade (DFU), Ethernet over USB (ECM, NCM, RNDIS), Mass Storage, Media Transfer Protocol (MTP), Serial, and Video.
+Each is compatible with the corresponding Windows, Mac OS, and Linux USB driver.
+Thus, a device using smxUSBD does not require a custom W/M/L driver in order to connect to a PC or laptop.
+All that is needed is to decide on the connection type most appropriate for your device and to use the corresponding API for that device - see below.

 Layers

-• Function Driver Layer provides USB functions to application such as mass storage, mouse, and serial.
+• Function Driver Layer provides USB functions to an application such as audio, mass storage, serial, and video.

 • Device Core Layer provides the common USB device framework.